Nebzla/Media-Server/README.md

 # Media Server Template

-The purpose of this repository is to provide a docker compose template that can be cloned onto any device to setup a local media server
+The purpose of this repository is to provide a docker compose template that can be cloned onto any device to setup a local media server.

 **DISCLAIMER:** This service should be used soley for accessing _public domain_ media.
 Using this to access copyrighted material is a crime, I am not responsible for how you choose to use it.